zuzimajo1/Socializer/README.md

-# Bermudez Mobile Application
+# Socializer

-### Bermudez Mobile Application is an application that was deployed in Bermudez Medical Clinic located at Brgy.
-San Isidro, Placer, SDN.
+### Socializer is a website application that allows user to post anything what's on their mind and comment to other post.

 ## ⚒️ Built with the following technologies: